-ITA-1503 Single Hawley Retainer (includes UPPER or LOWER)
+ITA-1503 Single Hawley Retainer (upper OR lower)

 When using this dental retainer, a metal wire shows, unlike the “Essix” retainer (which is clear or ‘Invisible’).

-When one smiles others are able to see the dental retainer wire;
+When one smiles others are able to see the dental retainer wire.

 Retainers are used solely to retain/hold current tooth position.
 They’re not designed to move teeth, only the Invisible Aligners are designed to move teeth.